 Why is 20 mph the maximum speed limit?

-The City's pavements are crowded.
-This means people may be forced to step into the road.
+The Square Mile's pavements are crowded.
+This means people may be forced to step into the road, while they are walking.
 People walking have a 90% chance of surviving being hit by a car at under 20mph but a less than 50% chance of surviving at 30mph or higher.